SnickerdoodleLabs/protocol/documentation/sdql/README.md

 A reference to a query specified in the `queries` block.
 Used in conjunction with the `query_response` return type.

+#### url (required)

+A complete URL specifying the location of the query aggregator associated with this SDQL file.

 ### compensations

 ### logic

+The *logic* keyword is used to specify arbitrary logic to apply to components specified in then *queries*, *returns*, and *compensations* blocks.

+#### returns

+A sub-keyword used to specify an array of return expressions.
+A return expression can return objects declared in the *returns* block given that conditions on objects declared in *queries* are met.

+#### compensations

+A sub-keyword used to specify an array of compensation expressions.
+A compensation expression can return objects declared in the *compensations* block given that conditions on  declared in *queries* are met.